orgrinrt/include_proc_macro/README.md

     // (the function name will be inherited from source module, but is seldom needed) derive(DebugImpl) -> derive_impl::implement_debug,
     derive(DisplayImpl) -> derive_impl::implement_display,

+    // derive macros with helper attributes can be specified with the attributes() syntax derive(NodeTypeChecks, attributes(node_category)) -> derive_impl_with_attrs::impl_with_attributes,
+    // you can specify multiple helper attributes by separating them with commas derive(ComplexMacro, attributes(field, skip, rename)) -> derive_complex::implementation,

     // include external files like so:
     function -> "path/to/file"::function_name,
     // with `@` prefix for paths relative to crate root attribute -> @"custom/src_dir"::attr_function,
     // the path can be absolute too, but there are considerations outside of this
     // crate's scope to think over. go wild I suppose derive(DefaultImpl) -> "/users/user/dev/macros"::default_impl
 );